Concordium/concordium-rust-smart-contracts/CTS1.rst

 The idea of the logged events for this specification is for off-chain applications to be able to track balances and operators without knowledge of the contract specific implementation details.
 For this reason it is important to log events in any functionality of the token contract which modifies balances or operators.

+- It MUST be possible to derive the balance of an account for a token type from the logged :ref:`CTS-event-transfer`, :ref:`CTS-event-mint` and :ref:`CTS-event-burn` events.
-It MUST be safe for off-chain applications to assume a contract implementing this specification and no events logged have zero tokens and no operators enabled for any address.
+- It MUST be safe to assume that with no events logged, every address have zero tokens and no operators enabled for any address.

-..
-Other events custom to the contract implementation MUST be safe for the off-application to ignore.

-Transfer
+.. _CTS-event-transfer:

+``Transfer``
+^^^^^^^^^^^^

+A ``Transfer`` event MUST be logged for every amount of a token type changing ownership from one address to another.
+The ``Transfer`` event is serialized as: first a byte with the value of 0, followed by the token ID :ref:`CTS-TokenID`, an amount of tokens :ref:`CTS-TokenAmount`, from address :ref:`CTS-Address` and to address :ref:`CTS-Address`.

+.. _CTS-event-mint:

+``Mint``
 ^^^^^^^^

-The event to log for a transfer of some amount of a token type.
-A contract function which transfers tokens MUST log a transfer event for each of these transfers.

-The Transfer event is serialized as: first a byte with the value of 0, followed by the token ID :ref:`CTS-TokenID`, an amount of tokens :ref:`CTS-TokenAmount`, from address :ref:`CTS-Address` and to address :ref:`CTS-Address`.

-Mint
-^^^^

-An event for minting MUST be logged every time a new token is minted.
+A ``Mint`` event MUST be logged every time a new token is minted.
 This also applies when introducing new token types and the initial token types and amounts in a contract.
-Minting a token with a zero amount is valid.
+Minting a token with a zero amount can be used to indicating the existence of a token type without minting any amount of tokens.

-The Mint event is serialized as: first a byte with the value of 1, followed by the token ID :ref:`CTS-TokenID`, an amount of tokens being minted :ref:`CTS-TokenAmount` and the owner address for of the tokens :ref:`CTS-Address`.
+The ``Mint`` event is serialized as: first a byte with the value of 1, followed by the token ID :ref:`CTS-TokenID`, an amount of tokens being minted :ref:`CTS-TokenAmount` and the owner address for of the tokens :ref:`CTS-Address`.

 .. note::

   Be aware of the limit on the number of logs per smart contract function call which currently is 64.
   A token smart contract function which needs to mint a large number of token types with token metadata might hit this limit.

-Burn
-^^^^
+.. _CTS-event-burn:

+``Burn``
+^^^^^^^^

-An event for burning MUST be logged every time an amount of tokens are burned.
+A ``Burn`` event MUST be logged every time an amount of a token type is burned.
-Burning a zero amount of a token is allowed.

-Summing all of the minted amounts from Mint events and subtracting all of the burned amounts from Burn events for a token type MUST sum up to the total supply for the token type.
+Summing all of the minted amounts from ``Mint`` events and subtracting all of the burned amounts from ``Burn`` events for a token type MUST sum up to the total supply for the token type.
+The total supply of a token type MUST be in the inclusive range of [0, 2^64 - 1].

-The Burn event is serialized as: first a byte with the value of 2, followed by the token ID :ref:`CTS-TokenID`, an amount of tokens being burned :ref:`CTS-TokenAmount` and the owner address of the tokens :ref:`CTS-Address`.
+The ``Burn`` event is serialized as: first a byte with the value of 2, followed by the token ID :ref:`CTS-TokenID`, an amount of tokens being burned :ref:`CTS-TokenAmount` and the owner address of the tokens :ref:`CTS-Address`.

-UpdateOperator
-^^^^^^^^^^^^^^
+.. _CTS-event-updateOperator:

+``UpdateOperator``
+^^^^^^^^^^^^^^^^^^

 The event to log when updating an operator of some address.
-The UpdateOperator event is serialized as: first a byte with the value of 3, followed by a byte which is 0 if an operator is being removed and 1 if an operator is being added, then the owner address updating an operator :ref:`CTS-Address` and an operator address :ref:`CTS-Address` being added or removed.
+The ``UpdateOperator`` event is serialized as: first a byte with the value of 3, followed by a byte which is 0 if an operator is being removed and 1 if an operator is being added, then the owner address updating an operator :ref:`CTS-Address` and an operator address :ref:`CTS-Address` being added or removed.

-TokenMetadata
-^^^^^^^^^^^^^
+.. _CTS-event-tokenMetadata:

+``TokenMetadata``
+^^^^^^^^^^^^^^^^^

 The event to log when setting the metadata url for a token type.
-It consists of a token ID and an URL for the location of the metadata for this token type with an optional SHA256 checksum of the content.
+It consists of a token ID and an URL (:rfc:`3986`) for the location of the metadata for this token type with an optional SHA256 checksum of the content.
-Logging the TokenMetadata event again with the same token ID, is used to update the metadata location and only the most recently logged token metadata event for certain token id should be used to get the token metadata.
+Logging the ``TokenMetadata`` event again with the same token ID, is used to update the metadata location and only the most recently logged token metadata event for certain token id should be used to get the token metadata.

-The TokenMetadata event is serialized as: first a byte with the value of 4, followed by the token ID :ref:`CTS-TokenID`, two bytes for the length of the metadata url and then this many bytes for the url to the metadata.
+The ``TokenMetadata`` event is serialized as: first a byte with the value of 4, followed by the token ID :ref:`CTS-TokenID`, two bytes for the length of the metadata url and then this many bytes for the url to the metadata.
 Lastly a byte to indicate whether a hash of the metadata is included, if its value is 0, then no content hash, if the value is 1 then 32 bytes for a SHA256 hash is followed.

 .. note::

   Be aware of the limit on the number of logs per smart contract function call which currently is 64, and also the byte size limit on each logged event, which currently is 512 bytes.
-  This will limit the length of the metadata URI depending on the size of the token ID and whether a content hash is included.
+  This will limit the length of the metadata URL depending on the size of the token ID and whether a content hash is included.
-  With the largest possible token ID and a content hash included; the URI can be up to 220 bytes.
+  With the largest possible token ID and a content hash included; the URL can be up to 220 bytes.

 .. _CTS-rejection-errors: